rlauer6/perl-upload-cgi/README.md

 # Solution

-* use a Perl CGI or `mod_perl` handler to handle upload requests
+* Uuse a Perl CGI or `mod_perl` handler to handle upload requests
-* implement a mechanism to record the upload progress for each file to a Redis cache
+* Implement a mechanism to record the upload progress for each file to a Redis cache
-* provide an API for retrieving status information on each file
+* Provide an API for retrieving status information on each file
-* use a Javascript Ajax call to request status information from the API every 1/10th of a second during the upload
+* Use a Javascript Ajax call to request status information from the API every 1/10th of a second during the upload
-* use a Bootstrap progress bar to give visual feedback to the user
+* Use a Bootstrap progress bar to give visual feedback to the user

 ![Bootstrap Uploader](bootstrap-uploader.png)